MakerFaireOrlando/mfo-static-website/_exhibits/2023-gateway-to-japan.md

     full: /assets/images/exhibit-images/23-67-exhibit-addl4-gateway-to-japan-img-0920-full.jpeg
 video: "https://youtube.com/@GatewaytoJapan"
 maker:
-  name: "Gateway to Japan "
+  name: "Izumi Sakurada/Gateway to Japan "
   description: "Japanese cultural and language service With the motto “Your Educational Gateway to Japan”, we have been providing an authentic cultural experience and language service in Central Florida since 2006."
   image-primary: /assets/images/exhibit-images/23-67-maker-gateway-to-japan-img-0201-medium.jpeg